Self-dual SU(2) invariant Einstein metrics and modular dependence of theta-functions

 {\it Proof.} In \cite{KitKor98} it was proved the following formula for the $\tau$-function, corresponding to monodromy matrices (\ref{degM}): \be \tau(x)=\f{\th[p,q]}{K^{1/2}[x(x-1)]^{1/8}}\;, \ee which turns into (\ref{tau}) if we take into account the expressions for the theta-constants (\ref{thomae}) in terms of $K$ and $x$.

-Now, taking into account Lemma \ref{Lemmadeg}, we can get $\tau$-function, corresponding to monodromy matrices (\ref{degM}) in the limit $\epsilon\to 0$, taking in (\ref{tau}) $p= 1/2+\epsilon$, $q= 1/2+q_0\epsilon$.
-The result, up to non-essential $x$-independent factor, turns out to be the following:
+Now, taking into account Lemma \ref{Lemmadeg}, we can get the $\tau$-function, corresponding to monodromy matrices (\ref{degM}) by choosing in (\ref{tau}) $p= 1/2+\epsilon$, $q= 1/2+q_0\epsilon$ and taking the limit $\epsilon\to 0$.
+The result, up to a non-essential $x$-independent factor, turns out to look as follows:

 where prime denotes the derivative with respect to the first argument of theta-function.
 To complete the proof of expresion (\ref{taudeg}) it remains to use the Jacobi formula

 where we adopt the sign convention $\th_1(z)\equiv -\th[\f{1}{2},\f{1}{2}](z)$.